 HUD awarded the Broward County Continuum of Care more than \$21 million during the 2011 through 2013 grant years.
 Specifically, the County received \$7.8 million in 2012 grant funds to administer 17 projects.
 To test the eligibility of program expenditures during the survey, we selected expenditures from two projects whose award totaled more than \$1.4 million, or 19 percent of the total funds awarded.
 The projects were selected because one had the highest awarded grant amount and the other was high risk because it was a newly funded project and had a low spending rate.
-For the first project, we reviewed the expenditures related to operating costs.
+For the first project, we reviewed the expenditures related to rental assistance.
+For the second project, we reviewed the expenditures related to operating costs.